romancitodev/Casio-theme/README.md

 5. Select **Casio Color Vibes Theme** from **Tools** > **Options** > **Environment** > **General** > **Color theme**
 6. Enjoy!

-## ⚠️ Limitations
-> The theme is currently limited to Rust, but we plan to expand to other languages in the future.

 ## 📝 License